20+ Things to Do With Your Family in Knoxville, TN

 Cost: General admission starts at $11 a ticket

-Visit The Tennessee Smokies’ Website to purchase tickets and learn about their promotions
+Visit The Tennessee Smokies’ website to buy tickets and learn about their promotions

 Ijams Nature Center